All courses available either in person or via Skype or Telephone. Please contact us for more information

 Discover some popular French Christmas Traditions and learn what Christmas is like in France

-Letters from French kids to Father Christmas always receive a response from Santa.
-Since 1962, France has had a law that stipulates any letter to Santa must be responded to in the form of a postcard.
-The law ensures that each child receives a reply to his/her letter to Santa making thousands of happy children each year!
+Letters from French kids to Father Christmas always receive a response!
+Since 1962, France has had a law that stipulates any letter to Santa must be responded to, in the form of a postcard.
+The law ensures that each child receives a reply to his/her letter to Santa, making thousands of happy children each year!
 The postmen are happy to get into the Christmas spirit and deliver Santa’s replies.

 The nativity scene